ginnytruong/todo-list-app/README.md

 Unit Testing: Implement unit tests to ensure code reliability and maintainability.

 Authentication Layer: Integrate authentication mechanisms to secure user data and interactions.

+Hosting & Deployment: Please note that while the application can be loaded locally, it still needs to be hosted and deployed for production use.

 ## Steps to Load the App Locally:
 ### Clone the Repository: